Make Your Next Trip Extraordinary

 Dives you have to try

 Cenote diving.
-Natural pools formed in underground caverns, cenotes are found all over the Yucatan, with the largest concentration in the Riviera Maya.
-“They’re mind-blowing!
-Everyone should experience them,” says Meg.
-She notes that some people worry that they’ll feel claustrophobic swimming around the caves, but swears that the water is so clear you’ll feel like you’re suspended in outer space—or in heaven, with all the sunlight filtering in from above.
-Her favorite cenote is called Taj Mahal because there’s a stalagmite there that looks just like the Taj Mahal.
-Angelita is another favorite: It drops 200 feet straight down, and the saltwater and freshwater are separated by a strange cloud of hydrogen sulfate.
-You completely disappear in that cloud—there’s absolutely no visibility—and then once you’re through it you see these brilliant rays of light streaming through the hydrogen sulfate.
-It’s utterly surreal.
-Even if the weather isn’t great on land, the weather doesn’t change in the cave.
-Cenotes are perfect year-round!
-If you go in August, you can even pair your cenote dive with a side trip to snorkel with the whale sharks, since that’s when these amazing creatures visit the Riviera Maya in the greatest numbers.
+Natural pools formed in underground caverns, cenotes are found all over Mexico’s Yucatan Peninsula, with the largest concentration in the Riviera Maya.
+Some people worry that they’ll be claustrophobic, but the water is so clear you feel like you’re suspended in outer space—or in heaven, with all the sunlight filtering in from above.
+Meg’s favorite cenote is called Taj Mahal after a doppelganger stalagmite.
+Even if the weather isn’t great on land, the weather doesn’t change in the cave—cenotes are perfect year-round!
+You can even pair your cenote dive with a side trip to snorkel with the whale sharks in August, when these amazing creatures visit the Riviera Maya in the greatest numbers.

-Macro diving.
-It’s probably not what you think it is.
-Macro dives are all about looking for tiny sea creatures, little bright critters that underwater photographers love to capture with their macro lenses—things such as sea horses, frogfish, and octopi.
-The island of Dominica has some wonderful macro dive spots.
+Macro diving is all about looking for tiny sea creatures that underwater photographers love to capture with their macro lenses—critters like sea horses, frogfish, and octopi.
+Dominica has some wonderful macro dive spots.
 And while you’re there, be sure to stop by Waitukubuli’s Authentic Kitchen for lunch!

 Most overrated dive destinations